 For some schools, open-admission means that anyone who meets the minimum application requirements will receive a letter of acceptance.
 Those requirements may include a minimum GPA.
-It’s important that high school students who are interested in a school that has an open admissions policy don’t assume that they can perform poorly in their classes and still gain acceptance to the school of their choice.
+It’s important that students who are interested in a school that has an open admissions policy don’t assume that they can perform poorly in their classes and still gain acceptance to the school of their choice.

 Despite your college major, getting into an excellent college with a renowned reputation usually means graduating high school with a good GPA and high test scores.
 Anyone interested in getting into a university like Harvard should strive for a perfect GPA of 4.00 or above.
 Still, an impressive high school GPA isn’t the only admissions factor taken into consideration by the nation’s best schools.
 Extracurricular activities, the rigor of a student’s curriculum, standardized test scores, and other application materials can also make the difference in receiving a letter of acceptance or denial–good GPA or not.

 - Online Colleges with No Application Fee